terra-money/terra.py/README.md

 ## Features

-- Written in Python offering extensive support libraries
+- Written in Python with extensive support libraries
 - Versatile support for key management solutions
 - Exposes the Terra API through LCDClient